 Early History of the Dahler family

-Another 257 words (18 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dahler research.
+Another 129 words (9 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahler History in all our PDF Extended History products and printed products wherever possible.

 Dahler Spelling Variations